chartbeat-labs/textacy/docs/source/getting_started/installation.rst

     $ python -m textacy download capitol_words
     $ python -m textacy download depeche_mood

-will download and save a compressed json file with ~11k speeches given by the main protagonists of the 2016 U.S. Presidential election, then download and save a set of emotion lexicons in English and Italian.
-For more information, run
+These commands download and save a compressed json file with ~11k speeches given by the main protagonists of the 2016 U.S. Presidential election, followed by a set of emotion lexicons in English and Italian with various word representations.
+For more information about particular datasets/resources use the ``info`` subcommand, or just run

 .. code-block:: console